 Akita cedar sake pail & barrel Akita sugi oke taru

-Since around the late Heian period (11th century), handmade Akita cedar tubs and barrels have been produced from locally grown cedar timber in the cities of Odate and Noshiro of Akita Prefecture.
-Products made of masame (straight grain) wood and with a bamboo or copper hoop are called oke (tubs) and lidded products made of itame (flat grain) wood are classified as taru (barrels).
+Akita-sugi Oke Taru are handmade Akita cedar tubs and barrels produced from locally grown cedar timber in the cities of Odate and Noshiro of Akita Prefecture since around the late Heian period (11th century).
+Products made of straight grain wood with no lid and a bamboo or copper hoop are called oke (tubs) and lidded products made of flat grain wood are classified as taru (barrels).
 The beautiful grains are characteristic of these tubs and barrels, which are still made in the time-honored way using the skills passed down through the generations.
-However, they are not just pleasing to the eye, having superb water absorbency, and the distinctive pleasant cedar fragrance is said to enhance the taste of sake rice wine.
-They are also very resistant to damp and scarcely shrink in use, qualities which help to make products with little warping.
-One much appreciated advantage is the wood adjusts the concentration of salt, making them ideal for pickling vegetables.
+However, they are not just pleasing to the eye, but have superb water absorbency, and the distinctive pleasant cedar fragrance is said to enhance the taste of sake rice wine.
+They are also very resistant to dampness and scarcely shrink while in use, which helps to avoid the products from warping.
+Another much appreciated advantage is that the wood adjusts the concentration of salt, making them ideal for pickling vegetables.

 General Production Process